 Womanhood Describes Donne as Love Poet:

 Donne’s world might be limited to one woman yet his attitude towards women is different in every poem.
 Somewhere they are loyal, whereas somewhere they are unfaithful.
 C.S.
-Lewis summarizes Donne’s attitude towards women in following lines:
+Lewis summarizes Donne’s attitude towards women in the following lines:

 “Contempt for women is the dominant note of Donne’s love poetry.”